 Why we'll soon be re-connecting with one another in our public spaces.

-One thing to look forward to as the COVID-19 vaccine is distributed is that, soon enough, we will be able to be close to one another once more.
+One thing to look forward to as the COVID pandemic declines is that we will be able to be close to one another once more.
 The various ways that we greet each other — whether that's with a hug, kiss, handshake, or any of the myriad ways we traditionally say "hello" — will slowly be able to return.
 This has tremendous implications for our public spaces; the sites of so many chance encounters, meetings, and gatherings.

 When we think about this and hope for our public spaces to once again be able to invite closeness and togetherness, we can't help but think about Paris as a shining example in this category.
 As "The City of Love," many equate Paris with romance.
 But Paris doesn't stop there — in addition to romance, it's also a city full of public spaces that encourage connection in a broader sense, including between friends and family.
 This collection of photos shows the ways in which Paris invites us to be near to our loved ones, expressing ourselves openly.